Sudaba was desperate and inconsolable when she left her abusive husband.

 Sudaba and Joseph renounced all evil and unclean spirits.
 They repented of their sins and proclaimed Jesus Christ as their Lord and Savior that day!
 Our local partners continue to pray for the couple and disciple them in their new faith.

 Many women like Sudaba suffer abuse in the Middle East and Central Asia.
 They’re surrounded by spiritual darkness and are desperate for the hope and healing Jesus gives.
-When you partner with Global Heart Ministries, you help provide them with access to the Gospel and connection to the Underground Church—empowering them to find hope, value, and courage in Jesus’ name.
+When you partner with Global Heart Ministries, you help provide them with access to the Gospel and connection to a local persecuted church—empowering them to find hope, value, and courage in Jesus’ name.

 Will you partner with us to share hope with women like Sudaba who need to experience freedom and new life in Christ?